lunchboxer/article-keeper/static/articles-md/1105B-fantastic-family-feasts-traditional-meals-from-history.md

 - delicacy: a fancy, expensive food that's a treat
 - staple: a basic, commonly eaten food that's a major part of the diet
 - liberate: to set free from control
-  Here are 6 reading comprehension questions with an answer key for the 3rd grade version of the article:

 ## Reading Comprehension Questions